neovim/neovim/docs/configuration.md

 The adapter configuration includes things like:

-* How to launch or connect to the debeg adapter
+* How to launch or connect to the debug adapter
 * How to configure it for PID attachment
 * How to set up remote debugging, such as how to launch the process remotely (for example, under `gdbserver`, `ptvsd`, etc.)

-## Debug profile configuration
+### Debug profile configuration

 Projects can have many different debug profiles.
 For example you might have all of the following, for a given source tree: